kushal-DL/actionFlow/README.md

 The application will now be running.
 Open your web browser and go to:

 [http://localhost:9002](http://localhost:9002)

+NOTE: Alternatively, you can run install.bat as administrator to set the application URL as http://actionflow.com:9002 and launch the app by running launch.bat file.

 You should see the ActionFlow application interface.
 You can now start managing your tasks and interacting with Jarvis!